tintin10q/computational-linguistics-summary/Languages/N-grams.md

 We can calculate this with : $$p(\text{leaves}|\text{A tree has }) = \text{c}\frac{\text{leaves}}{\text{c(a tree has)}}$$

 Chance of number given A tree has.
-Here c is a count function which counts how many times "a tree has" appears (regardless of continuation) in the big [[corpus]] and how many times it is followed by "leaves" in the corpus.
+Here c is a count function which counts how many times "a tree has" appears (regardless of continuation) in the big [[Data/Corpus|]] and how many times it is followed by "leaves" in the corpus.
 Then you divide them to get a probability.
 This is always between 0…1 because the continuation is at most all the times, and then you get x/x = 1

 ### Probabilities for sequences